 As we all know there sometimes isn’t a spare few minutes during a busy day in the office, and many managers can often get frustrated that they haven’t achieved much doing the day.
 However it is important that managers find just 5 to 10 minutes a day to pop into the rooms too;

 - Talk to practitioners

 - Role model best practice

 The above points are just some of the reasons why nursery managers should spend time in the rooms.
 Being a nursery managers that regular visits their team can help develop effective leadership and managers skills as well as giving support and gaining that all important respect.

 - Finding time at the end of day to talk to practitioners

 At the end of a busy day all you want to do is close your laptop and venture off home, however before leaving finding 5 minutes to talk to practitioners about their day as this can show practitioners that management is supportive.
 Most childcare practitioners fully appreciate their manager finding time in their busy day to talk to them, again this will create respect between both parties.

 It is important that practitioners regularly update their continuous professional development, this is for numerous reasons one being that it keeps them updated with any changes that are made to the EYFS.
 Communicating with a practitioner about training can help identify their training needs and shows that their nursery manager supports them in continually updating their training.
-Keeping a record of practitioners individual training is paramount, using a training matrix is an accessible and useful tool that shows all practitioners training in one place.
+Keeping a record of practitioners individual training is paramount.